ceakay/CK3-IronmanWatcher/README.md

 # CK3-IronmanWatcher

 Simple Powershell script to watch for when an autosave happens and creates a backup.
-For Ironman save scumming.
+For Crusader Kings 3 Ironman save scumming.

 # Download